kfitz/presentations-old/reclaim.md

 ## what happened to blogging?

 Note: What happened to blogging?
-This is a question that lots of folks have asked, and there are lots of obvious answers circulating out there, but it's a question that I take seriously, and personally.
+We heard a bit yesterday morning in the opening panel about the early excitement around blogging, and lots of us really want to figure out where that excitement went and whether we might get it back.
+There are lots of obvious answers circulating out there, but it's a question that I take seriously, and personally.
 Because blogging made my career.
 And I mean that literally: insofar as I have anything like a public presence today, it was created by blogging.
 Everything I have written, every project I've worked on, every job I've held, to one extent or another I owe to my blog.
 And so I take what's become of it in the years since pretty hard, and I want to spend some time digging into what went wrong, and to think with all of you about whether, and how, the particular magic that blogs created might be recoverable.

 # 2003

 Note: I'm going to begin this inquest by jumping 20 years backward, to 2003.
 I was an assistant professor of English and Media Studies at a small liberal arts college on the eastern edge of the west coast, right where the sprawl of LA county runs into the desert.
 I'd been out of grad school for five years, and I was struggling to get my first book published, feeling the deadline of my 2004 tenure review bearing down on me.
 Spoiler alert: I did receive tenure, as it looked at the time of my review as though I'd found a home for that book, though it ended up being declined at the eleventh hour because the press's marketing guys couldn't figure out how to sell it.
 It finally did come out from another press in 2006, thankfully, but it ultimately had a far smaller impact on my career than did the writing I had been doing online in the interim.

-Just to paint the scene a bit: in 2003, LiveJournal and Blogger had each been around for about four years, and of course GeoCities for another five beyond that.
+So, content warning: I’m about to make a lot of us in the room feel super old.
+But to paint the scene a bit: in 2003, LiveJournal and Blogger had each been around for about four years, and of course GeoCities for another five beyond that.
 These were a somewhat messy and anarchic set of tools and spaces that allowed users to build out forms of self-representation and community connection, bringing the ethos that had long been found in discussion spaces like USENET, IRC, and a range of MUDs and MOOs to the graphical windows of the web.
 LiveJournal and Blogger were also the leading edges of the transformation of the world-wide web from a relatively static service, presenting pages that lived on servers requiring both access and a certain degree of expertise in order to manage on the back end.
 Instead, these new applications embodied the principles of the "read-write web," which allowed users to interact with and add to web content via the front end.

 # “web 2.0”